molecularmachinist/functional_sampling_tool/README.md

 ##### Clustering

 These options only affect the coordinates used for clustering.
-The transformations are added after the fval coordinates are read, but before the clustering coordinates.
+The transformations are added after the fval coordinates have been read, but before the clustering coordinates.

 | Variable | Description | Default value |
 | --- | - | - |